Tugcga/PyRecastDetour/README.md

 ## Viewer application

-The repository contains a simple GUI application, which use the module.
-It based on PySide6.
-So, to use the application this module should be installed into system.
+The repository contains a simple PySide6 based GUI application.
+So, to use the application, PySide6 module should be installed into system.

 #### Run
 ```